adobeio/adobeio-documentation/sign/api_usage/api_change_log.md

 - The document visibility feature is available in v6.
 - This API is more responsive as it is now asynchronous.
 - Clients can build up an agreement sequentially using draft functionality.
-- The signatureFlow parameter is dropped from v6 and is now implicitly inferred through the sequence that the values of order parameter are given in all participant sets.
+- The `signatureFlow` parameter is dropped from v6 and is now implicitly inferred through the sequence that the values of other parameters are given in all participant sets.
 - The Suppress Email feature is available in v6.
-- You can create an agreement in different states using the transistionState field.
+- You can create an agreement in different states using the `transistionState` field.
 - There is a separate state transitioning (from draft to agreement) API.

 [POST /agreements/{agreementId}/members/participantSets/{participantSetId}/delegatedParticipantSets](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/createDelegatedParticipantSets)